 Akbank's Information Technologies Unit is divided into three divisions which deal with (i) Project Management and CIO Office, (ii) Application Development, (iii) Operations and Technical Support and Hardware Maintenance.
 Overall expenditure on IT, including infrastructure as well as software projects and new distribution channels, amounted to TL138 million for the period ended 31 December 2011 (compared to TL166 million, TL94.7 million and TL107.4 million for the same period in 2010, 2009 and 2008, respectively).
-Overall budgeted expenditure for IT in 2012 is TL213.84 million.

 Akbank's IT production environment, which is located in Istanbul, is supported by a disaster recovery system in the disaster recovery centre managed by IBM, located in Izmir, approximately 400 km from İstanbul.
 In a disaster recovery situation, the disaster recovery system would serve as the Bank's production system, using the latest available data through digital lines.
 System tests and banking application tests at the disaster recovery centre are carried out twice a year.
-There has been no reported attack to the main system (including identity theft) in the last three years.
+There have been no reported attacks to the main system (including identity theft) in the last three years.